livianaf/FIMTestConfigurator/README.md

 For each step, you can define the rules (assertions/checks) that the FIM Runner tries to verify.
 This is what we call "Output Sets".

+A FIM Test DB file contains the following elements one or more of following elements:
+- **Batch**: this is just a grouping element and this is the higher one.
+A Batch contains Groups.
+- **Group**: this is a grouping element.
+A Group contains a sorted list of Tests.
+- **Test**: a test definition contains all required information to execute a test in FIM/MIM.
 The anatomy of a FIM Test contains the following elements:
-- **Config** (optional): this points to a configuration file just in case your solution uses one!.
+  - **Config** (one optional): this points to a configuration file just in case your solution uses one!.
 This way, you could mimic a different configuration for each tests.
-- **Script** (optional): this allows you to execute some PS scripting before and after the test.
+  - **Script** (one optional): this allows you to execute some PS scripting before and after the test.
 It is usefull to prepare things before the test, and to dispose them after it.
-- **Source MA**: The inbound management agent.
+  - **Source MA** (one): The inbound management agent.
+    - **Source** (one): The credential required by the management agent.
-- **Input Set**: It contains a DN (which is a reference to an identity in a directory), and a set of input values to be applied to the attributes of that object before the test.
+  - **Input Set** (one): It contains a DN (which is a reference to an identity in a directory), and a set of input values to be applied to the attributes of that object before the test.
-- **Output Sets**: It contains a set of conditions regarding the synchronization lifecycle itself.
+  - **Output Sets** (one or more): It contains a set of conditions regarding the synchronization lifecycle itself.
 An output set responds to a synchronization event.
 We can do assertions for several events: filtering, projection, join, import flow, provision, deprovision, export flow, etc.
+- **Variables** (optional): Variables (if defined) are used during test execution.
+The list of variable names is unique in each DB test file.
+A list of variable values is configured for a *computer name*.
+You can define several set of values for diferent *computer names*.
+The [FIMTestsRunner](https://github.com/sfalbacete/FIMTestsRunner) application use the set of values defined for the *computer name* where it is running.
 ## Tests, Groups and Batches
 Going straight to the point, a group contains several tests, and a batch contains several groups.
 This way you can structure your tests whatever you prefer and selectively run them.

 ## Executing tests
-As mentioned before, you need another tool, "FIMTestsRunner" in order to be able to execute the tests defined in the .db file.
+As mentioned before, you need another tool, [FIMTestsRunner](https://github.com/sfalbacete/FIMTestsRunner) in order to be able to execute the tests defined in the .db file.
 This tool is launched when you click on the "Run Tests" button in the upper toolbar.

 ## Basic operations